 Cafs is a proudly independent community service organisation with no religious affiliation.
 We are governed by the community we support.
-For over 156 years, the heart of our service has been the wellbeing of children, young people and their families.
+For nearly 160 years, the heart of our service has been the wellbeing of children, young people and their families.
 Today, that commitment stands strong, and we extend our inclusive and accessible programs to include everyone who needs assistance.

 We partner with our community to make a lasting difference in the lives of children, young people, families and individuals.
-Each year we provide help and support to more than 6,800 individuals and families across the Grampians and Central Highlands.
+Each year we provide help and support to nearly 7,000 individuals and families across the Grampians and Central Highlands.

 As a leading community service organisation, the care and support we provide is inclusive and collaborative.
 We achieve this by delivering tailored programs that empower people to choose a path that is right for them.